mediafactory/yats/README.md

 - XML-RPC API
 - compatible with tracker (see https://github.com/mediafactory/tracker)
 - simple, but yet powerful!
 No real magic :-) 2 sourcefiles besides the django stuff (tickets.py and shortcuts.py)
+- SSO (single sign on), if you are using multiple YATS and YATSE (but you or your customers can still login locally)
+- Simple-Mode for using YATS as a simple task manager

 INSTALLATION
 -----